-UPDATE: Overview of United Arab Emirates Legal System
+Overview of the United Arab Emirates Legal System

-Dr. Khedr is a faculty member Faculty of Law at the British University in Egypt (BUE) and Adviser of Corporate Affairs.
-He holds LLB, BA of Police Science, LLM in International Commerce and PhD Highest Class with honor in Commercial Law major in Corporate Law and Corporate Governance from Ain Shams University.
-He holds Professional Education in Business Management, Corporate Restructuring, Mergers & and Acquisitions from Harvard University, professional (TOT) in Corporate Governance from (IFC) World Bank Group.
-In addition, he has many professional Courses and certifications relevant to Mediation, Compliance, AML/CFT, Development & Management, Computer and Information Security and Management of safety.
-Dr. Khedr has more 15 years' experience in as practitioner, Lecturer and Adviser of Law and Corporate Affairs.
-His fields of interest are Commercial & Corporate Laws, Int.
-Commerce Law, Corporate Governance & Compliance Systems, M&A, Financial Crimes, Consumer Law, AML, Mediation, Commercial Contracts, Investor Relations, Regulations, Family Business Charter, Stock Market Corporate codes, Code of Conduct and CSR.
+Dr. Khedr is a faculty member and Adviser of Corporate Affairs.
+He holds an LLB, BA in Police Science, LLM in International Commerce, and PhD Highest Class with honor in Commercial Law major in Corporate Law and Corporate Governance from Ain Shams University.
+He holds Professional Education in Business Management, Corporate Restructuring, Mergers & and Acquisitions from Harvard University and, a professional (TOT) in Corporate Governance from (IFC) World Bank Group.
+In addition, he has many professional Courses and certifications relevant to Mediation, Compliance, AML/CFT, Development & Management, Computer and Information Security, and Management of safety.
+Dr. Khedr has more than 15 years of experience as a practitioner, Lecturer, and Adviser of Law and Corporate Affairs.
+His fields of interest are Commercial & Corporate Laws, Int’l Commerce Law, Corporate Governance & Compliance Systems, M&A, Financial Crimes, Consumer Law, AML, Mediation, Commercial Contracts, Investor Relations, Regulations, Family Business Charter, Stock Market Corporate codes, Code of Conduct and CSR.
 He has published research and books on these topics in periodicals and scientific journals.
-He has provided consulting in Corporate Affairs to many firms, several multinational and local companies in MENA and USA.
-Ahmed has an experience in the MENA especially Egypt and the Gulf countries.
-The ABCCG (Abu Dhabi Chamber of Commerce & Industry) chose him for designing the first "Corporate Governance Program for Lawyers & Corporate Advisory” in UAE and Arab Region.
+He has provided consulting in Corporate Affairs to many firms, and several multinational and local companies in MENA and USA.
+Ahmed has experience in the MENA especially Egypt and the Gulf countries.
+The ABCCG (Abu Dhabi Chamber of Commerce & Industry) chose him to design the first “Corporate Governance Program for Lawyers & Corporate Advisory” in the UAE and the Arab Region.

-Ahmed has been member founder and Program Manager for College of Law, Taibah University in the Kingdom of Saudi Arabia.
-Dr Khedr is member of the T20 (Association of Egyptian Alumni of Global Business Schools) supporting the Egyptian government to assess projects existing, provide recommendations in investment and companies Laws to Prime Minister and Minister of Planning.
-He is founding partner of KLCCA, one of the leader and fastest growing MENA firms in Corporate Affairs, in addition, he is an Independent Board Member for many companies and Not-Profit institutions.
-Dr. Khedr is a member of ECGI, UIA, ALU, ESIL, ESPESL, SLS, IACL, HUMA and HAAA.
+Dr Khedr is the founding member and former program director of the Faculty of Law, Taibah University, the first law school in Saudi Arabia, and the former founding director of the Legal Training Center at the British University in Egypt in Egypt (BUE).
+Ahmed is a member of the T20 (Association of Egyptian Alumni of Global Business Schools) supporting the Egyptian government in assessing projects existing and providing recommendations in investment and company Laws to the Prime Minister and Minister of Planning.
+He is a founding partner of KLCCA, one of the leading and fastest-growing MENA firms in Corporate Affairs, in addition, he is an Independent Board Member for many companies and non-profit institutions.
+Dr. Khedr is a member of ECGI, UIA, ALU, ESIL, ESPESL, SLS, IACL, HUMA, and HAAA.

 See the Archive Version